 Automotive suppliers must meet OEM-driven expectations for ensuring on-time delivery.
 Part of this challenge is centered on proper planning.
 Suppliers have always faced difficulty in managing fluctuating planning requirements received by OEMs.
-Planning becomes even further complicated as it moves down the supply chain with lower tier suppliers often having to carry “just-in-case” inventory, or worse yet, not having the right part available to ship.
+Planning becomes even further complicated.
+It moves down the supply chain with lower tier suppliers often having to carry “just-in-case” inventory.
+Or worse yet, not having the right part available to ship.

-As we look into the future, planning is only going to get even more difficult with the expected increase or ramp-up of electric vehicles, autonomous vehicles and mobility projected through 2030.
+As we look into the future, planning is only going to get even more difficult.
+See the expected increase or ramp-up of electric vehicles, autonomous vehicles and mobility projected through 2030.
 However, the question remains — will the momentum continue or will there be bumps in the road ahead?
-Many unforeseen issues can happen that can potentially change the projected course to support these demand shifts, such as economic downturns, geopolitical risks, insufficient infrastructure and even consumer preferences.
+Many unforeseen issues can happen and it can potentially change the projected course to support these demand shifts.
+For instance economic downturns, geopolitical risks, insufficient infrastructure and even consumer preferences.

 Five Steps to Address Future Planning

 Organizations should consider adopting sufficient planning tools to manage through this uncertainty by leveraging these five steps: